stefanerben/pexels_bulk_downloader/README.md

 ## Description

-The script loops through every `<article>` element on a Pexels webpage, starting from the 27th article (index 26).
+The script loops through every `<article>` element on a Pexels webpage and downloades the image/video.
 It checks if there is a download button and, if so, emulates a click to download the video or image.
 If the download is successful, it logs the ID of the downloaded media and the index of the article.
-The script waits for 5 seconds before continuing with the next article.
+The script waits for 10 seconds before continuing with the next article.
 If an error occurs, the script stops execution and logs the error.

-The script has been tested on collections, but it should also work for user profiles and search results.
+The script has been tested on Pexels collections, but it should also work for user profiles and search results.

 ## Usage